Nowcasting (meteorology): Usage

 Data extrapolation, including development or dissipation, can be used to find the likely location of a moving weather system.
 The intensity of rainfall from a particular cloud or group of clouds can be estimated, giving a very good indication as to whether to expect flooding, the swelling of a river etc. Depending on the area of built-up space, drainage and land-use in general, a forecast warning may be issued.

 Nowcasting is thus used for public safety, weather sensitive operation like snow removal, for aviation weather forecasts in both the terminal and en-route environment, marine safety, water and power management, off-shore oil drilling, construction industry and leisure industry.
 The strength of nowcasting lies in the fact that it provides location-specific forecasts of storm initiation, growth, movement and dissipation, which allows for specific preparation for a certain weather event by people in a specific location.

-Nowcasting is recognized as having enormous value in desertic areas such a in sub-Saharan Africa, where rapidly changing weather conditions can have a dramatic impact on populations and economic activity, which can be mitigated by early warning.
+Nowcasting is recognized as having enormous value in desertic areas such as in sub-Saharan Africa, where rapidly changing weather conditions can have a dramatic impact on populations and economic activity, which can be mitigated by early warning.